Integer superharmonic matrices on the $F$-lattice: Zero-one boundary strings

 The {\it zero-tile} is $T_{0/1} = \{0, \I, 2 \I, 1, 1 + \I, 1 + 2\I \}$ and the {\it one-tile} is $T_{1/1} = \{0, \I, 1 , 1+ \I\}$.
 A {\it zero-one} {\it horizontal} boundary string is a collection of tiles $T_i \in \{T_{0/1}, T_{1/1}\}$ with offsets given by

 and in the reversed case

 where the right column denotes the tile tuple.
 We further impose that a (resp. reversed) horizontal zero-one boundary string begins with (resp. $T_{0/1}$) $T_{1/1}$.
 We also label horizontal zero-one boundary strings by binary words.
+See Table \ref{table:zero-one-single-overlaps} for an illustration of tiles associated to boundary strings of length two.

 A {\it zero-one stacked horizontal} boundary string is a union of a horizontal zero-one boundary string $\{T_i^+\}$ and its reversal $\{T_i^-\}$ where

 We again label the zero-one stacked horizontal boundary string by the non-reversed binary word.
 Unfortunately, in this case the stacked boundary strings may leave gaps which are too large.
 This occurs for exactly one particular interface $qq$, which we have displayed in Figure \ref{fig:zero_one_gap}.
 To fix this, we fill the gap by requiring that whenever $T_{1/1}$ follows a $T_{1/1}$, the subsequent tile is replaced by an enlarged version: